Sage Pumpkin Hummus

 Give it a taste, then season with salt and pepper.
 I don’t tend to salt my recipes a ton, so follow your tastebuds here and season it to where it tastes awesome to you.

-Remove the hummus from the food processor.
+Remove the hummus from the food processor and transfer to a bowl.

 Overhead of the savory pumpkin dip, with cucumbers, carrots and chips